Opportunities for Study Abroad and Domestic Off-Campus Study

 - Students who study abroad on a Recognized Program/Provider will normally satisfy the F11 requirement.** In addition, students may, through appropriate course work, satisfy up to two additional Foundation requirements while abroad on a semester-long program or up to three additional Foundation requirements for a year-long program.
 The Director of International Programs will recommend to the Foundations Curriculum Committee, in consultation with the Registrar and other relevant faculty members as necessary, the appropriateness of the course(s) taken abroad for Foundational credit.

 - No strict correlation exists between contact hours in courses taken off-campus and credits awarded by Rhodes.
+Many European institutions utilize the ECTS crediting system in which one ECTS credit is comparable to one-half credit at Rhodes.
+For example, a course worth 8 ECTS credits will normally transfer to Rhodes as 4 credits.
 If the host program’s transcript does not translate easily to “American” credit (e.g., credits, quarter hours, semester hours, units) or does not provide a conversion scale, or if the host institution’s academic calendar differs significantly from the Rhodes semester calendar, the following statement can act as general principle:

 A student pursuing a fully approved, full-time program of coursework on study abroad for a period roughly equivalent to Rhodes’ fall or spring semester will usually receive 16 transfer credits from Rhodes upon the successful completion of all coursework.
 Successful completion is defined as earning a grade equivalent to “C-” or better in each course.